ryanmosz/Smarty_Chat_v3_replit/README.md

 Limitations:

 1: there is no heartbeat system to check for user presence.
-Presence is only updated when the user updates it, or if they manually log out.
+Presence is only updated when the user updates it, or if they manually log in or out.

 2: there is an emoji picker attached to each message, but there will be a non fatal "error to add" when a user tries to add an emoji reaction to a message.